redhat-developer/vscode-project-initializer/README.md

 First you need to "open the folder" in VS Code in which you want to create the project.

 Then, you can trigger the Project Initializer.
-It is available from Palette command (Ctrl+Shift=P) with the name "Project: generate a project using Project Initializer":
+It is available from Palette command (Ctrl+Shift+P) with the name "Project: generate a project using Project Initializer":

 ![Project Initializer palette entry.](images/fabric8LauncherPaletteEntry.png "Project Initializer Palette entry")